Jackenmen/rlapi/.github/CONTRIBUTING.md

 * don't capitalize the first letter
 * no dot (.) at the end

-If you do not meet any of these guidelines, don't fret.
+If you do not meet any of these guidelines, don't worry.
 Chances are they will be fixed upon rebasing but please do try to meet them to remove some of the workload.

 ---